Slash-and-burn agriculture: Benefits and drawbacks

 This system of agriculture provides millions of people with food and income.
 It has been ecologically sustainable for thousands of years.
 Because the leached soil in many tropical regions, such as the Amazon, are nutritionally extremely poor, slash-and-burn is one of the only types of agriculture which can be practiced in these areas.
 Slash-and-burn farmers typically plant a variety of crops, instead of a monoculture, and contribute to a higher biodiversity due to creating mosaic habitats.
 The general ecosystem is not harmed in traditional slash-and-burn, aside from a small temporary patch.

 This technique is most unsuitable for the production of cash crops.
-A huge amount of land, or a low density of people, is required for slash-and-burn.
-When slash-and-burn is practiced in the same area too often, because the human population density has increased to an unsustainable level, the forest will eventually be destroyed.
+A huge amount of land, or a low density of people, is required for sustainable slash-and-burn.
+When slash-and-burn is practiced in the same area too often, e.g., because the human population density has increased to an unsustainable level, the forest will eventually be destroyed.

 Regionally

-South Asia
+Asia

-Tribal groups in the northeastern Indian states of Tripura, Arunachal Pradesh, Meghalaya, Mizoram and Nagaland and the Bangladeshi districts of Rangamati, Khagrachari, Bandarban and Sylhet refer to slash-and-burn agriculture as jhum or jhoom cultivation.
+Tribal groups in the northeastern Indian states of Tripura, Arunachal Pradesh, Meghalaya, Mizoram and Nagaland and the Bangladeshi districts of Rangamati, Khagrachari, Bandarban and Sylhet refer to slash-and-burn agriculture as podu, jhum or jhoom cultivation.
 The system involves clearing land, by fire or clear-felling, for economically important crops such as upland rice, vegetables or fruits.
 After a few cycles, the land's fertility declines and a new area is chosen.
 Jhum cultivation is most often practiced on the slopes of thickly-forested hills.
 Cultivators cut the treetops to allow sunlight to reach the land, burning the trees and grasses for fresh soil.
 Although it is believed that this helps fertilize the land, it can leave it vulnerable to erosion.
 Holes are made for the seeds of crops such as sticky rice, maize, eggplant and cucumber.
 After considering jhum's effects, the government of Mizoram has introduced a policy to end the method in the state.

+Vietnam is home to a diverse range of ethnic groups.
+Some of these groups form primarily rural communities that reside far from the larger cities of the country, living on swidden fields where slash-and-burn agriculture is still in regular use as a part of everyday life.

 Americas

 Some American civilizations, like the Maya, have used slash-and-burn cultivation since ancient times.
 Native Americans in the United States also used fire in agriculture and hunting.
-In the Amazon, many peoples such as the Yanomami also live off the slash and burn method due to the Amazon's poor soil quality.
+In the Amazon, many peoples such as the Yanomami Indians also live off the slash and burn method due to the Amazon's poor soil quality.

 Northern Europe

 Slash-and-burn techniques were used in northeastern Sweden in agricultural systems.
-In Sweden the practice is known as svedjebruk.
+In Sweden, the practice is known as svedjebruk.

 Telkkämäki Nature Reserve in Kaavi, Finland, is an open-air museum where slash-and-burn agriculture is demonstrated.
 Farm visitors can see how people farmed when slash-and-burn was the norm in the Northern Savonian region of eastern Finland beginning in the 15th century.
 Areas of the reserve are burnt each year.